Tell Me a Story! Narrative-Driven XAI with Large Language Models: Results

-SHAPstories is evaluated on multiple criteria.
-Next to the evaluation of convincingness, respondents are presented four dimensions (ease, confidence, speed, likeliness to use) on which they are asked to evaluate the results.
-The findings are summarised in Table~\ref{table:results_SHAPstories_survey}.

-\textbf{Convincingness} First, regarding convincingness, the general (non-data science) audience find the narrative generated by SHAPstories a convincing interpretation of the model's prediction in 93.2\% of the cases.
-Non-data science experts primarily criticize the provided narrative for its limited set of attributes.
-From their viewpoint, this constraint leads to an incomplete portrayal of the factors influencing the AI model's predictions.
-However, this results is obtained by the construction of SHAPstories' prompt, and aligns with its goal of representing the most important information only.

-For the data science audience, we find similar positive results.
-In $77.8\%$ of these evaluations, the data science experts agreed that SHAPstories convincingly explain the model's prediction.
-Furthermore, in $81.4\%$ of the cases, these experts agree that the narratives produced by SHAPstories serve as a valuable addition to the SHAP plots in explaining the AI model's predictions.

-\textbf{Ease, confidence, speed and likeliness to use} Secondly, Table~\ref{table:results_SHAPstories_survey} also examines the four dimensions along which the respondents are asked to assess SHAPstories.
-From these evaluations, it becomes clear that 92.42\% of the non-data scientist respondents agree or strongly agree with the statement that SHAPstories is easy to interpret and that 92.2\% find SHAPstories a valuable addition to AI models, that they are likely to use.
-Also, 87.5\% of the non-data scientist respondents indicate that SHAPstories increases the speed with which they understand the AI model's prediction.
-Overall, these results suggest that SHAPstories is well-received in terms of user-friendliness, confidence, and efficiency, which bodes well for its adoption and continued usage.
+\textit{Ease, confidence, speed and likeliness to use:} Table~\ref{table:results_SHAPstories_survey} examines four dimensions along which the respondents are asked to assess SHAPstories: 92.42\% of the non-data scientist respondents agree or strongly agree with the statement that SHAPstories are easy to interpret, and 92.2\% finds SHAPstories a valuable addition to AI models, that they are likely to use.
+Also, 87.5\% of the non-data scientist respondents indicate that SHAPstories increase the speed with which they understand the AI model's prediction.
+Overall, these results suggest that SHAPstories are well-received in terms of user-friendliness, confidence, and efficiency, which bodes well for adoption and continued usage.